Smile-SA/gdpr-dump/docs/02-configuration.md

 ## Overriding Configuration

-You can create a custom config file that inherits the properties of another config file, by specifying the following parameter:
+You can create a custom config file that inherits the properties of another config file, by using the `extends` parameter.

+**Syntax**

 ```yaml
 extends: path/to/config/file.yaml
 ```

+It can be an absolute path, or relative to the configuration file.

+**Default Templates**

-If you override a default template, the path to the file and the extension may be omitted:
+If you override a default template, the template name can be used instead:

 ```yaml
 extends: magento2
 ```

+List of default templates:

+- drupal7
+- drupal8
+- magento1
+- magento1_commerce
+- magento2
+- magento2_b2b
+- magento2_commerce

+**Extending Multiple Files**

-It is also possible to override multiple config files:
+It is possible to override multiple config files:

 ```yaml
 extends: